If you’re looking to invest in a new gas grill, chances are you’re trying to decide between the

 - Spirit grills are simpler and are generally cheaper

 - All new Genesis models include at least one 13,000 BTU searing burner

 - All Genesis models come with a enclosed cart, more prep areas and an LED for grilling at night

 - Genesis range includes more burners, and higher BTU numbers

-Note that this does not cover normal wear and tear which might be obtained over a regular 10 years of use.
+Note that this does not cover normal wear and tear which might be obtained with regular use.

 Weber Spirit Overview